FE540 Probability Theory for Financial Engineering

 Course Objectives

-The goals of this course is to provide FE and FA students with the necessary probability theory background to ensure a better performance for the remaining classed in the programs.
-In particular, the concepts of sigma fields or algebras are not covered in undergraduate probability courses, these are fundamental notions for stochastic processes, and for a proper introduction of random variables.
-We will emphasize the applicability of probability theory.
+The main goal of this course is to provide FE and FA students with the necessary probability theory background to ensure a proper performance for the remaining classed in the programs.
+In particular, fundamental concepts of sigma fields or algebras are not covered in undergraduate probability courses.
+These are important topis for understanding stochastic processes, and well as for a proper introduction of random variables.
+We will however emphasize the applicability of probability theory, through problems and exercises.
 The students will learn to perform probability reasoning and fundamental probability calculations to help them with the derivations in statistics, time series, and stochastic calculus.

 Course Resources